isomerpages/moe-nanyangpri/pages/其他资讯 Useful Info & Links.md

 Singapore 408937<br>
 Tel: 6747 8037<br>
 <br>
 Please note that school uniforms and PE attire will not be available for purchase at the school.
-You may visit the store or place your order online at: http://shanghai-uniforms.com</p>
+You may visit the store or place your order online at: <a href="http://shanghai-uniforms.com" rel="noopener" target="_blank">http://shanghai-uniforms.com</a></p>

 <p><strong>Name Tag</strong><br>
 <strong>Stitchwerkz Pte Ltd</strong><br>